-The Chester County Department of Facilities and Parks is responsible for maintaining the 13.5 miles of the existing Chester Valley Trail and will likely take on operations and maintenance responsibilities for selected multiuse segments recommended within this report.
-According to the department, the County's 2018 maintenance budget for the Chester Valley Trail is approximately \$286,000, or approximately \$21,000 in annual maintenance costs per mile of trail.
+The Chester County Parks and Facilities department is responsible for maintaining the 13.5 miles of the existing Chester Valley Trail and will likely take on operations and maintenance responsibilities for selected multiuse segments recommended within this report.
+According to the Chester County Facilities and Parks Department, the County's 2018 maintenance budget for the Chester Valley Trail is approximately \$286,000, or approximately \$21,000 in annual maintenance costs per mile of trail.
 This figure includes all grounds, maintenance and supply costs, as well as salaries and benefits for three full-time maintenance workers assigned to this facility.
 In comparison with similar trails this figure is fairly high; however, the Chester Valley Trail is one of the most complex trails in the County system in terms of its number of signalized and non-signalized roadway crossings, bridges and culverts that are regularly maintained.
 Additionally, the Chester Valley Trail is maintained all year long which incurs costs for plowing and salting atypical of other trails.